Full Form of GRN – Goods Received Note

 - Based on it, entries are made to stores ledgers.

 - Further, before making any payment of products to the seller, the goods are verified with the GRN.
-Also, in an organization, to reduce the probability of errors and frauds it is important that the work of one person is checked by another, and one person is not involved in more than 1 continuous process.
+Also, in an organization, to reduce the probability of errors and fraud, another must check one person’s work, and one person is not involved in more than 1 continuous process.
 Hence due to GRN, the organizational work is inspected by different people.

-- Since the actual physical quantity of goods is checked with the goods receipt note; payment is only made for those goods which are actually received.
+- Since the actual physical quantity of goods is checked with the goods receipt note, payment is only made for those actually received.
 Hence wrongful payment is avoided.